1. RP is rare, but not ultra-thin

 HD can generate even higher value per patient, yet its patient pool is materially thinner.
 RP benefits from a larger accumulated global prevalent population.

-Note: in this revision, the RP 2026 pipeline-valuation midpoint is set at $4.52B; all 2036 RP figures are then extended at 8.6% CAGR.
+Note: in this revision, the RP 2026 R&D-capital / pipeline-valuation proxy midpoint is set at $4.52B; all 2036 RP figures are then extended at 7.2% CAGR.
+This is not a treatment-sales TAM and should not be read as a de-duplicated asset EV.

 The RP commercial thesis rests on a global patient pool of roughly 1.5-2.0 million, severe unmet need, high-value one-time interventions, and mutation-agnostic platforms that expand treatable populations beyond narrow genotype subsets.
 Both NEI and Foundation Fighting Blindness describe the global RP population in the ~1.5-2.0 million range[S1][S2].